Skip to main content

 2016 Installing a toilet and kitchen

-In 2016 work was completed to remove the pews from the north isle and replace them with a brand new toilet, kitchen and hospitality area.
-The flexible space allows for the church to be used for many different events and provide safe and convenient access to a disabled friendly toilet at our services and events.
+In 2016 work was completed to remove the pews from the north aisle and replace them with a brand new toilet, kitchen and hospitality area.
+The flexible space allows for the church to be used for many different events and provide safe and convenient access to an accessible toilet at our services and events.